pwilmart/talk_to_repo_example/README.md

 ![Step 2](images_example/Step-02.png)

 When you create a new repository, you have to specify a few things.
 Pick an informative name for the repository.
 It is best to avoid spaces (underscores are a good replacement for spaces) in the name.
 Add a one sentence description (you can add and edit these things later, too).
 Github is all about sharing and repositories are public by default.
-We want to have a README.md file and having it created when the repository is set up is handy (it can be added later, too).
+We want to have a `README.md` file and having it created when the repository is set up is handy (it can be added later, too).
 Sharing content **always** has some legal consequences.
 You do not have to specify an [open source license](https://choosealicense.com) to create the repository, and you may have some institutional limitations.
 The MIT license is very permissive and I usually go that route.
 Your level of paranoia may differ from mine.
 Click the big green button to create the repository.

 ---

 ![Step 3](images_example/Step-03.png)

 The web page for the repository will open.
-We have two files: the license file and the README.md Markdown file.
+We have two files: the license file and the `README.md` Markdown file.
 The Markdown file is rendered as web content automatically and appears below the list of files.
 So far, we just have a main header and our one-line description.
 The big green `Clone or download` button will give us the URL so we can clone the repository to our local machine.

 ---

 ![Step 4](images_example/Step-04.png)

 At the bottom of this Finder window on my iMac, you can see the file path.
 I am lazy, so I keep my Git repositories in a Box Sync folder.
 That keeps my iMac, a laptop, and some work computers in sync.
 I could use Github to sync files between computers, but that is less automatic.
 I have a `Github_misc` folder and a `meetings` subfolder.
-Each folder here is a separate Github repository (except `images`, which is collecting screen shots).
+Each folder here is a separate Github repository (except `images`, which is collecting these screen shots).

 ---